robertik10/Openmanipulator_Gazebo_Humble_Dependencies/README.md

-# Project: Bundled ROS2 Manipulator Dependencies
+# Project: Bundled ROS2 Openmanipulator-X Dependencies for Simulation in Gazebo Ignition (Fortress)

 This repository bundles together specific versions of several GitHub projects that are required for our ROS2-based manipulator project.
 The purpose of this bundling is to ensure compatibility across all dependencies, as the project only works with these exact versions.